+PRECAUTIONARY STATEMENTS

-SECTION 5 PRECAUTIONARY STATEMENTS Hazards to Humans and Domestic Animals
+Hazards to Humans and Domestic Animals

-DANGER: Aluminum phosphide from tablets, pellets, or dust of this product may be fatal if swallowed.
-Fatal if absorbed through the skin.
+DANGER: Aluminum phosphide from tablets, peliets, or dust of this product may be fatal if swallowed.
+Fatal If absorbed through the skin.
 Do not get in eyes, on skin, or on clothing.
 Do not breathe dust or vapors.
 Do not eat, drink, or smoke while handling aluminum phosphide fumigants.